srangdal/kohana_couchbase/README.md

 #Steps

-Step 1.Install PHP Client Library from http://www.couchbase.com/communities/php/getting-started
+Step 1.
+Install PHP Client Library from http://www.couchbase.com/communities/php/getting-started

+Step 2.
+Deploy the project to your web server.

+Step 3.
+Run the application from browser.